There is this thing called “change’’...we’ve all been there,

 -> Motivation to make a change

--> Change is about to happen, decision or commitment to change has been made
+-> Change is about to happen, decision or

 -> Gathering information, making plans